Solvers in Python

 plt.plot(res.x, f_wild(res.x), 'ro')

-[<matplotlib.lines.Line2D at 0x11ad862e0>]
+[<matplotlib.lines.Line2D at 0x12233f740>]

-Note that some methods accept bounds on the optimization variable via the argument bounds
+Note that some methods accept bounds on the optimization variable via the argument bounds.

 However, make sure to verify in the documentation